slowernews/wisdom-tldr/README.md

 inoculate yourself from the stress of making hard decisions when you need to. -- Allen Tucker -->

-HOWEVER, too many decisions will drain you.
-Attention is the most limited resource.

-> *'Reduce decision making on small tasks to a minimum and do it quickly and in bulk: what to wear, what to eat, etc.'*

-===
-###On planning and vision

-Plan ahead and prepare for the highly probable scenarios.<br>
-Make the decisions right now.
-When in the moment of making the decision, you have already done it.

-> *'Plan all the way to the end.' -- Robert Greene (29th law of power)*

-> *'All battles are won or lost before they are ever fought.' -- Sun Tzu*

-> *'The best way to predict the future is to invent it.' -- Alan Kay*

-> *'If I had 9 hours to chop down a tree, I'd spend the first six sharpening my ax.' -- Abraham Lincoln*

-> *'The script is going to be bad but in the end we'll finish eating pizza.'*

 How to plan: start with a vision.

 > *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift'*